TL;DR#

 AIME 2026 OpenRouter Kimi K2.595.00% (114/120)21,382

 Needless to say, we cannot assume that coding is a generic example domain.
-Nor can we assume that testing out-of-domain generalization across a relatively sharp divide like coding/non-coding is a perfect proxy to more amorphous questions about whether post-training approaches ‘general intelligence’ or tends towards more local capabilities-gain.
+Nor can we assume that testing out-of-domain generalization across a relatively sharp divide (coding/non-coding) is a perfect proxy for amorphous questions about whether post-training approaches ‘general intelligence’ as it scales or whether it instead tends towards local capability gains.

 Still, we believe that a Composer 2.5/Kimi k2.5 comparison is a valuable natural experiment for anyone seeking to understand what’s going on with generalization near the frontier.
 We invite everyone to experiment with our repo, and to develop and test their own hypothesis about our scoreboard: